Ministerial exception: Recent litigation

-Even with the guidance of Hosanna-Tabor, lower courts have struggled with the standard for who should qualify as a minister.
+Even with the guidance of Hosanna-Tabor, lower courts have struggled to apply the standard for who should qualify as a minister.
 While some courts have hewed closer to Justice Alito and Kagan's function-centric standard, others have declined to apply the exception when employees like teachers function as ministers in some broad sense, but hold no other indicia of ministerial status.
 The Ninth Circuit has typified this approach.
 In Biel v.
 St. James School, in 2018, the court declined to use the exception to bar the disability-discrimination suit of an elementary school teacher who "taught religion for about thirty minutes a day, four days a week, using a workbook on the Catholic faith."
 The court held similarly in Morrissey-Berru v.
 Our Lady of Guadalupe School, in 2019, allowing a Catholic elementary school teacher's age discrimination suit to move forward.

 Both the Biel and Morrissey-Berru decisions were appealed to the Supreme Court, which granted certiorari and consolidated the cases on December 18, 2019.
-Oral arguments were held via phone on May 11, 2020 due to the COVID-19 pandemic.
+The Court held oral arguments via phone on May 11, 2020 due to the COVID-19 pandemic.
 While the schools (as well as the United States government as amicus curiae), argued that a single Hosanna-Tabor factor, namely performing important religious functions, should be sufficient to confer ministerial status upon an employee, the employees argued that the first three Hosanna-Tabor factors, the "objective" indicia of ministerial status, should be given priority, preventing religious institutions from using the exception to defend against suits from lay teachers.
 The issue has garnered some mainstream media attention, with Linda Greenhouse in particular writing multiple opinion columns in the New York Times highlighting the case.
-The Supreme Court ruled in a 7–2 decision on July 8, 2020 (called Our Lady of Guadalupe School v.
-Morrissey-Berru) that reversed the Ninth Circuit's ruling, affirming that the principles of Hosanna-Tabor, that a person can be serving an important religious function even if not holding the title or training of a religious leader, satisfied the ministerial exception in employment discrimination.
+The Supreme Court issued a 7–2 decision on July 8, 2020 (called Our Lady of Guadalupe School v.
+Morrissey-Berru) that reversed the Ninth Circuit's ruling, affirming that the principles of Hosanna-Tabor, that a person can serve an important religious function even without holding the title or training of a religious leader, and still qualify for the ministerial exception.

 Potential future litigation

 In addition to cases like Biel and Morrissey-Berru, which aim to elucidate the scope of the term "minister" for the exception, there may also be future litigation seeking to clarify the scope of laws and regulations from which religious institutions are exempted.
-While suits under anti-discrimination statutes like Title VII and the ADA seem to be clearly barred by the exception, some lower courts have held that the ministerial exception can also be a defense to a broader array of employment claims, including to sexual harassment claims, to wage-and-hour claims under the Fair Labor Standards Act, and to breach of contract claims.
+While suits under anti-discrimination statutes like Title VII and the ADA seem to be clearly barred by the exception, some lower courts have held that the ministerial exception also applies to a broader array of employment claims, including sexual harassment claims, wage-and-hour claims under the Fair Labor Standards Act, and breach of contract claims.